wangshuaizs/PIAS-Software/README.md

 The kernel module of PIAS (<strong>P</strong>ractical <strong>I</strong>nformation-<strong>A</strong>gnostic flow <strong>S</strong>cheduling).
 The kernel module matains the per-flow state (`flow.h` and `flow.c`) and marks packets with different priorities (DSCP) (`network.h` and `network.c`).

 ## Compiling
- I have tested this kernel module with Linux kernel 2.6.38.3 and 3.18.11.
+ I have tested this kernel module with ~~Linux kernel 2.6.38.3 and 3.18.11~~ Linux kernel 4.10.0.
 You need the kernel headers to compile it:

 <pre><code>$ cd pias4<br/>
 $ make</code></pre>